Agilent Early Career Professor Award (AECPA)

 - Establish strong collaborative relationships between Agilent researchers and leading professors early in their career

 - Build the prominence of Agilent as a sponsor of university research

-- Significant original research contributions enabling measurements of importance to Agilent Technologies and the world
+- Significant original research contributions enabling technologies of importance to Agilent Technologies and the world

 - Outstanding potential for future research

-- An unrestricted research award of $50,000 per year for 2 years to university in the professor's name
+- An unrestricted research award of $120,000 to be distributed in 2 years to university in the professor's name

 - Option to use all or part of award to obtain Agilent products at 50% discount

 - Option to accelerate payments to facilitate procurement of equipment with list price over $120,000